LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Implementation details

 We formulate the dataset in a \emph{single-image single-turn conversation} setting to emulate a policy where the user queries the Vision Language Model (VLM) with the current observation, and the VLM generates a response that can be directly translated into a concrete action, as introduced in \sref{sec:method-inst-bc}.
 The image and text from the current observation can be directly processed by the VLM using a fixed template, while the conversion of numerical actions into text is facilitated through the use of normalized 2D image coordinates. \tref{tab:bc_example} contains an example using a VIMA-Bench sample.

-Given the current limitations of LLaVA~\cite{liu2023llava}, to optimize performance, we propose two techniques: \begin{itemize} \item{\textbf{Action History in Query} Each query to the VLM includes a history of actions previously executed in the episode.
-This approach enhances the VLM's understanding of task context within the constraints of a single-turn conversation.} (See the orange text in \tref{tab:bc_example}) \item{\textbf{Plan `Twice' Act Once - Multi-step Planning} In action generation, the dataset is prepared such that the VLM is designed to generate \emph{all} successive actions in the response, literally performing multi-step action planning.
+Given the current limitations of LLaVA~\citep{liu2023llava}, to optimize performance, we propose two techniques: \begin{itemize} \item{\textbf{Action history in query.} Each query to the VLM includes a history of actions previously executed in the episode.
+This approach enhances the VLM's understanding of task context within the constraints of a single-turn conversation.} (See the orange text in \tref{tab:bc_example}) \item{\textbf{Plan `twice' act once - multi-step planning.} In action generation, the dataset is prepared such that the VLM is designed to generate \emph{all} successive actions in the response, literally performing multi-step action planning.
 However, only the first action is executed.
 For the next state, we query the VLM again with a new observation and a question and only take the first action generated by the VLM. } \end{itemize} These designs proved beneficial in our ablation study, as detailed in \tref{tab:action-ablation}.

-The rest of this section details the process on VIMA-Bench~\cite{jiang2023vima}.
+The rest of this section details the process on VIMA-Bench~\citep{jiang2023vima}.
 VIMA-Bench introduces 17 simulated robot manipulation tasks using multimodal prompts that combine text and reference images.
 The full accompanying dataset includes 660k expert trajectories, covering 13 of the 17 tasks.
 All tasks occur in an environment where a robot arm, equipped with either a spatula or a suction cup, is positioned alongside a flat table.
 Multiple objects with diverse textures are randomly initialized on the table according to the specific task setting.